jordaniza/OZ-Upgradeable-Foundry/README.md

 # Basic UUPS Proxy

-An example of writing and testing an Upgradeable smart contract using the OpenZeppelin UUPS Libraries.
+An example of writing and testing an Upgradeable smart contract using the OpenZeppelin UUPS and Transparent Libraries.

-[Here's a more complete walkthrough](https://piedao.notion.site/Upgradeable-Contracts-with-OZ-e1657f19c569475098a4ebf2a08a5d2b) of upgradeable contracts and Transparent vs. UUPS
+[Here's a more complete walkthrough](https://jordaniza.com/posts/upgradeable-contracts) of upgradeable contracts and Transparent vs. UUPS

 # Deploying
 ```sh